Connecting Local History, Culture & Nature

 From Scranton, the trail leads to smaller towns like Dickson City, Throop, Olyphant, Blakely, Jessup, Archbald and Jermyn.
 The trail consists of shared roadways from Parker Street in Scranton to Olyphant, with some additional on-street sections in Jessup and Blakely.
 Otherwise, it’s a smooth ride of crushed stone and pavement.

 The trail passes several neighborhood parks, so stop to stretch your legs, enjoy a picnic or spend the afternoon with the kids.
-Trailheads are located at Bernard Seminski Memorial Park in Dickson City, Condella Park in Olyphant and the Blakely Borough Recreational Complex in Blakely.
+Trailheads are located at Bernard Seminski Memorial Park in Dickson City, Condella Park in Olyphant and the Blakely Borough Recreational Complex in Peckville.

 As you leave the bustle of the city behind, keep your eyes peeled for wildlife.
 It’s not uncommon to spot river otters, beavers and bald eagles.